yuliaforostiana/quora_question_pairs_duplicate_detection/README.md

 - Achieves the **best F1 (~0.82) and best ROC-AUC (~0.94) of every model in the project**, confirming that a larger, more capable pretrained encoder still has headroom over DistilBERT and the classical-ML + embeddings approach on ranking/classification quality.
 - Its **Log Loss (~0.50) comes in higher than the tuned XGBoost-on-embeddings model (~0.33)**, which illustrates an important trade-off: selecting the checkpoint that best balances precision/recall (F1) is not the same as selecting the one with the best-calibrated probabilities (Log Loss) — the two metrics reward different things, and a model can lead on one while trailing on the other.
 - Since the project is ultimately evaluated on **Log Loss**, this result reinforces the decision to deploy the model that leads on that specific metric — the tuned XGBoost-on-embeddings configuration — while RoBERTa remains the strongest option if F1/ROC-AUC were the priority instead (e.g. for a use case that cares more about correct classification at a fixed threshold than about probability calibration).
-- Training took ~2h8min and inference ~318s in the timed runs — even more expensive than BERT, reinforcing that a transformer, however strong on quality metrics, is not the right choice for the latency budget of this project's production API.
+- Training took ~2h8min and inference ~318s in the timed runs — even more expensive than BERT, reinforcing that a transformer, however strong on quality metrics, is not the right choice for the latency budget of this project's prediction API.
 - Combined with the BERT results, this closes out the full model comparison in the project (see the [Results](#results) table for the complete picture); **XGBoost on sentence embeddings remains the deployed model**, as the best quality/latency trade-off on the metric that matters most (Log Loss).

 ## Results

 Full experiment log, including training metrics (to gauge overfitting) alongside validation metrics.
 Grouped by model family; within each, roughly in the order the experiments were run.
-Test-set metrics (from [`07_prediction.ipynb`](./07_prediction.ipynb)) are included wherever that experiment was one of the final shortlisted candidates.
+Test-set metrics (from [`07_prediction.ipynb`](https://github.com/yuliaforostiana/quora_question_pairs_duplicate_detection/blob/main/notebooks/07_prediction.ipynb)) are included wherever that experiment was one of the final shortlisted candidates.

 #### Logistic Regression (`02_baseline.ipynb`, `03_logistic_regression.ipynb`)